content-left-bg.png

 Program outline

-Students then go out to the site and collect abiotic and biotic (plants) data following a transect line from the cleared area into the forest.
-They collect data and consider how the anthropogenic processes have a dynamic, ongoing impact across the transect line (edge effect).
+Students then go out to the transformation site and collect abiotic and biotic (plants) data following a transect line from the cleared area into the forest interior.
+As they collect the data they can consider how the geographical challenges (edge effect, weed invasion, increased human use) have a dynamic, ongoing impact across the transect line.
 Students will be able to look at trends and patterns within the data as the transect line follows from the disturbed area into the undisturbed area of the forest.
 The weed they come across most is Signal Grass (Urochloa decumbens).
 The students collect the data using Survey123 as well as a workbook.

-Students are led on a walk through the Bunyaville Conservation Park to look at the impact of the geographical pressures (focussing particularly on weed dispersal and erosion) and the management strategies used by QPWS to try to mitigate the negative impacts.
+Students are led on a walk through the Bunyaville Conservation Park to look at the impact natural and human pressures have on the Park including weed dispersal, urbanisation, fire and erosion, and the management strategies used by QPWS to try to mitigate the negative impacts.

-Students come back together at the end of the day and share their data.
-Bunyaville teachers walk the students through the Simpsons Diversity Index, reflect on the days learning and start them thinking about their assessment.
+Students come back together at the end of the day, share their data and reflect on the days learning to start them thinking about their assessment.

 PublishingPageContent